Yvand/hugo-LDAPCP/content/docs/help/fix-setup-issues.md

 Get-SPFeature| ?{$_.DisplayName -like 'LDAPCP*'}| Uninstall-SPFeature -Confirm:$false
 ```

-4. Once all features are uninstalled, delete the "RootDirectory" folder(s) you created.
+4. Once all features are uninstalled, delete the "RootDirectory" folder(s) that was created earlier.

-{{< alert icon="💡" text="Also delete the \"RootDirectory\" folder on all other SharePoint servers, if it exists." >}}

 ## Delete the LDAPCP persisted object